luttero/maud/src/help/readme.txt

 Maud Version notes:

+(15/06/2018):   2.81.
+The "Beer" release.
+                What you think Beer is?.
+                Corrected a bug when treating rotation as separated datasets in the Hippo Wizard.
+Other small bugs corrected.

 (11/01/2018):   2.80.
 The "Balilla" release.
                 Have you ever heard of the "Calcio Balilla" ?.
                 Improved import of esg file format for old files.